11-Nights World's Greatest Show & Safari - Mara

-THIS SAFARI CAPTURES THE VERY BEST OF KENYA AND TANZANIA and the most likely route for observing the Great Migration of millions of wildebeest and zebra across the great plains of East Africa.
+This safari captures the very best of Kenya and Tanzania and the most likely route for observing the Great Migration of millions of wildebeest and zebra across the great plains of East Africa.
 Marvel at the snow-capped Mt.
 Kilimanjaro in Tanzania, the highest free-standing extinct volcano in the world, originally in Kenya but given to the Kaiser by Queen Victoria as she already had Mt.
 Kenya!
-Witness the contrasts between the arid Samburu in the north of Kenya, with its endemic wildlife different to that in the south, and the lush pastures of the Ngorongoro Crater in Tanzania, the world's largest caldera, with its full kaleidoscope of African wildlife happily living in the bowl of the crater.
+Explore the lush pastures of the Ngorongoro Crater in Tanzania, the world’s largest caldera, with its full kaleidoscope of African wildlife happily living in the bowl of the crater.

 Nairobi is Kenya's capital and one of Africa's most modern and fastest growing major cities.
 The original center retains Asian influence in its older buildings with glassy modern buildings.
 Visit City Market with local produce and handicrafts.
 Other attractions are: National Museum, displaying ethnographic, paleontological and ornithological exhibits; the Arboretum, with an excellent collection of East African flora; the University, known for its unique architecture; the excellent Kenya Railway Museum; and Nairobi's landmark, the extraordinary Kenyatta Conference Center, the country's most monumental building, visible from miles outside the city.
 There are casinos at Safari Park Hotel and Inter-Continental, and there's Sunday-afternoon horse-racing.
 Visit Karen Blixen Museum, where some action of the book and film Out of Africa took place.
 The beautiful forested Ngong Hills is a spiritual place for the Maasai and an excellent area for hiking and enjoying views of Nairobi and the Rift Valley.
 Nairobi National Park is a wildlife game reserve.